• Home

 "It is fantastic!
 The alto now matches my Selmer Low C professional bass clarinet both in volume and overall tone.
 As a comparison I switched back to my best mouthpiece made by Olav Bakke in Norway.
 The volume and tone were severely diminished compared to the BIGMouthPiece.
 In community band, often an alto cl. part is not available so an alto sax part is substituted.
 Alto cl. normally can’t match alto sax in volume and punch, but with the BIGMouthPiece I know I can.
 I’m thrilled!"
 LL, Louisiana, USA (LeBlanc alto cl.)

 "Thanks for all your work on the BMP.
 I'm really impressed with how much easier my alto clarinet plays with it and how it gives the instrument a bolder, brighter sound.
-It will blend well with my clarinet choir.
+It's working nicely in the clarinet choir.
+My choir director recommended it to his colleague who directs groups in Denver.
 I had a good discovery, too – I tried a Vandoren Jazz 2.5 alto sax reed and it mellowed the sound nicely.
-I'll keep using the Fibracell 3.5 for the wind symphony when I'm teamed with the alto saxes.
-It helps me get to the higher notes where they tend to play.
+I'll use the Fibracell tenor 3.5 for the wind symphony when I'm teamed with the alto saxes.
+It helps me get to the higher notes.
 I'm really happy with the versatility I've found with different reeds for different ensembles.
-Great work on the BMP!"
+Great work!"
 Maria B., Colorado (Noblet alto cl.)

 "The alto is definitely much easier to blow, getting a lovely level of pianissimo that was not possible before."
 Vicktor P., Australia (LeBlanc alto cl., JD Woodwinds Composite Neck)

 "I am very much still in love with this mouthpiece.
 It has truly unhindered the horn, and brought a beautiful sound to light.
-The growl through the break and mid-Clarion is sensational, boasting sultriness directly on par with a tenor sax." – a followup by Jim "Windsong" on www.clarinetpages.info - ten months after his initial testimony at the top of this web page.
+The growl through the break and mid-Clarion is sensational, boasting sultriness directly on par with a tenor sax." – a followup by Jim "Windsong" on www.clarinetpages.info - 10 months after his first testimony at the top of this web page.
+(1940s Pedler alto)

-"All of the things you mentioned with freeing up the lower clarion notes feel spot on.
+"All of the things you mentioned with freeing up the lower clarion feels spot on.
 Same with ability to get more volume out of the instrument in general.
-Flexibility in sound does seem about as straightforward as swapping reeds and adjusting embouchure, so getting a very "clarinet-y" sound vs a brighter "sax-y" sound is pretty easy to do.
+Flexibility in sound does seem about as straightforward as swapping reeds and adjusting embouchure, so getting a very "clarinet-y" sound vs a brighter "sax-y" sound is easy to do.
 It just becomes a matter of finding which specific reed you like for any given purpose.
-The mouthpiece is definitely a keeper!" – MH, Michigan, USA (Noblet alto cl. with many MPs to compare to)
+The mouthpiece is definitely a keeper!" – MH, Michigan, USA (Noblet alto, owns many MPs)

 "It's a great mouthpiece!
 The lower clarion is miles clearer than any other that I've played, on alto or bass clarinet.
 Definitely smooth over the break.
 Overall, the setup cuts/projects a lot.
 Maybe in true chamber situations, I'll still pull out my old piece.
 But this opens more possibilities for the horn, and will make it easier to keep up in a jazz group.
-Thanks for the help.
-I also appreciate you including the cleaning brush." – AG, classical, concert band, jazz player, WA, USA (Bundy alto, Fiberreed Copper Classic 2.5)
+I also appreciate you including the cleaning brush." – AG, classical, concert band, jazz player, WA, USA (Bundy alto)

 Picture